be-next/MonoAxis/README.md

 I'm giving myself the opportunity to practically test Rust, to understand how it works and how it can be used to materialize such an interesting concept.
 It's more of a learning journey and discovery with the language through a project that interests me.

+## Beyond the Spectrum: The Intricate Tapestry of Multidimensional Cellular Automata

+### Recursive universe of Life

+One-dimensional cellular automata are just the tip of the iceberg.
+There are also two-dimensional cellular automata, three-dimensional cellular automata, and even cellular automata in higher dimensions.

+The most famous two-dimensional cellular automaton is Conway's Game of Life.
+It's a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+It is Turing complete and can simulate a universal constructor or any other Turing machine.

+Here is a unusual implementation of Conway's Game of Life: [Recursive universe of Life](https://oimo.io/works/life/).
+Explained in this article: https://blog.oimo.io/2023/04/10/life-universe-en/.

+### Lenia : continuous cellular automata

+Lenia is a continuous cellular automaton (CCA) that can simulate life-like processes in real time.
+It's a 2D CCA that uses a continuous space of states and a continuous space of time.
+It's breaking the discrete paradigm of traditional cellular automata, and opens the door to a new world of possibilities.

+Visit the Lenia website: https://chakazul.github.io/Lenia/.
+You will discover a stunning world of patterns and behaviors!